1. How can I participate in a dig?

 No. FOSA exists to assist the Office of State Archaeology in its excavation and related activities.
 However, all information resulting from excavations is filed in the archives of the OSA and the Connecticut Archaeology Center at the University of Connecticut.
 Artifacts found on private property belong to the owner of the site; and are distributed at their discretion.

-Information on collections available on the web can be accessed starting at: CAC web site .
+Information on collections available on the web can be accessed starting at the CAC web site, by clicking .

 7. How many sites are there in Connecticut?
 Why can't we more easily get information about them?